yugabyte/yugabyte-db/docs/content/latest/admin/yb-admin.md

 {{< note title="Note" >}}

-Because data is encrypted in the background as part of flushes to disk and compactions, only new data will be encrypted.
-Therefore, the call should return quickly.
+Only new data is encrypted because data is encrypted in the background as part of flushes to disk and compactions.

 {{< /note >}}